UseMuffin/Multiselect/README.md

 $this->addBehavior('Multiselect.Multiselect', [

-    // The field that is used as a select, must be a boolean 'field' => 'featured',
+    // The field that is used as a select, must be a boolean 'featured' => [

         // By default, the active field is marked as true and the inactive fields as
         // are marked false.
 Make it the opposite by setting this option to false 'state' => true,

         // If you want the selects to be restricted to sub-groups within your talbe,
         // use this field to mark the grouping fields 'scope' => ['author_id'],

         // You can allow more than one option to be selected simultaneously,
         // then you also need to define the order in which we unselect the items when
         // the maximum limit of selected items is reached.
         'limit' => 2,
         'order' => [
             'approved' => 'ASC',
             'modified' => 'ASC',
+        ],
     ],
 ]);
 ```